Snake Game — Two Agents, One Board

 --body "..."

-The review: The human then asked Claude to review T-014.
-Claude read the CSS changes, verified the three-layer approach (dynamic board cap, body overflow: hidden, mobile overflow: auto restoration), checked codex’s verification screenshots, noted the magic number 440px as a known tradeoff, and approved the task at 15:52:
+The review: Claude was then asked to review T-014.
+It read the CSS changes, verified the three-layer approach (dynamic board cap, body overflow: hidden, mobile overflow: auto restoration), checked codex’s verification screenshots, noted the magic number 440px as a known tradeoff, and approved the task at 15:52:

 cpk task done T-014 --agent claude \